tdurouchoux/dsview_vault/topics/Concept/Embeddings.md

 ---
-date: '2024-10-02'
+date: '2024-11-09'
 type: Concept
 ---

-Representations of words or phrases in a continuous vector space, including both token embeddings and contextual embeddings, used for various NLP tasks.
+Embeddings are numerical representations of words or phrases in a continuous vector space that capture semantic relationships, allowing for the comparison of different pieces of text.
+This includes both token embeddings and contextual embeddings, which are used for various NLP tasks.